FherStk/AutoCheck/docs/tutorials/developer.md

 6. Open the question you want to evaluate, setting up a caption, a description, and the score to compute:
 ```
-public class My_New_Script: Core.Script<CopyDetectors.None>{
+public class My_New_Script: Core.Script<CopyDetectors.PlainText>{
     public My_New_Script(string[] args): base(args){
-        Checkers.Html index = new Checkers.Html(this.Path, "index.html");
+        var index = new Checkers.Html(this.Path, "index.html");
         OpenQuestion("Question 1.1", "Validating headers", 1);
         ...
     }
 }
 ```

-6. Use the **EvalQuestion** method in order to compute a check result within the currently opened question, any kind of opperation can be performed when the question is opened but only the ones using**EvalQuestion** will score.
-Please, note than all checker's methods will return a set of values compatibles with **EvalQuestion**, and all the calls must be error free in order to compute the current question score. :
+6. Use the **EvalQuestion** method in order to compute a check result within the currently opened question, any kind of opperation can be performed when the question is opened but only the ones using **EvalQuestion** will score.
+Please, note than all checker's methods will return a set of values compatibles with **EvalQuestion**, and all the calls must be error free in order to compute the current question score:
 ```
-public class My_New_Script: Core.Script<CopyDetectors.None>{
+public class My_New_Script: Core.Script<CopyDetectors.PlainText>{
     public My_New_Script(string[] args): base(args){
-        Checkers.Html index = new Checkers.Html(this.Path, "index.html");
+        var index = new Checkers.Html(this.Path, "index.html");
         OpenQuestion("Question 1.1", "Validating headers", 1);
-        EvalQuestion(index.CheckIfNodesMatchesAmount("//h1", 1, Checkers.Html.Operator.MIN));
+        EvalQuestion(index.CheckIfNodesMatchesAmount("//h1", 1, Operator.LOWER));
-        EvalQuestion(index.CheckIfNodesMatchesAmount("//h2", 1, Checkers.Html.Operator.MAX));
+        EvalQuestion(index.CheckIfNodesMatchesAmount("//h2", 1, Operator.GREATER));
         ...
     }
 }
 ```

-7. Once all the validations have been perfomed, the question must be closed for computing the score:
+7. Once all the validations have been perfomed, the question must be closed for computing the score.
+Remember that the score has been setup when opening the question, so any error found until closing it will not compute any socre (partial questions can be used for compute partial scores, opening and closing subquestions):
 ```
-public class My_New_Script: Core.Script<CopyDetectors.None>{
+public class My_New_Script: Core.Script<CopyDetectors.PlainText>{
     public My_New_Script(string[] args): base(args){
-        Checkers.Html index = new Checkers.Html(this.Path, "index.html");
+        var index = new Checkers.Html(this.Path, "index.html");
         OpenQuestion("Question 1.1", "Validating headers", 1);
-        EvalQuestion(index.CheckIfNodesMatchesAmount("//h1", 1, Checkers.Html.Operator.MIN));
+        EvalQuestion(index.CheckIfNodesMatchesAmount("//h1", 1, Operator.LOWER));
-        EvalQuestion(index.CheckIfNodesMatchesAmount("//h2", 1, Checkers.Html.Operator.MAX));
+        EvalQuestion(index.CheckIfNodesMatchesAmount("//h2", 1, Operator.GREATER));
         CloseQuestion();
         ...
     }